-Antikythera is a small dry and rocky island situated half way between the west of Crete (on the south) and the island of Kythira and the Peloponnese (in the north).
+Antikythera or Antikythira is a small dry and rocky island situated half way between the west of Crete (on the south) and the island of Kythira and the Peloponnese (in the north).
 It is part of the Ionian islands.
 Kythira is located about 38 kilometers away and Crete is a little bit closer.
 The island is 20,5 km2 in size and has a population of about 40 people. (update 2018: there are currently 17 people living on the island including a priest and a policeman).

 Most residents of the island Antikythera live from fishing, agriculture and cattle breeding.
 The shape of the island is a bit oblong and approximately 10,5 kilometers long and 3,5 kilometers wide.
 The name of the island means "opposite Kythera", just because it lays opposite this larger island.
 Kythera is situated north of Antikythera.
 The trip by ferry from one island to the other takes 2 hours.

 The main town of the island is the village of Potamos which concurrently also serves as the port for the fishing boats and the ferries.
 It is situated in a bay in the north of the island.
 Here you find two taverns and two cafe's that also serve as some kind of mini market (update 2018: there is one tavern that opens at 17:00 o'clock).
 The beach in the port is called Chalara beach.
 There are not many other places on the island where people live.
 In the mountain village Galaniana there are some more inhabitants.
 The highest peak of the island at 378 meters and is called mount Plagara.
 Only in the 80's the island had the electricity connected.